ajschofield/nc-de-totesys-solo/README.md

 > [!NOTE]
 > Considering that myself and my team have graduated from the Northcoders Data Engineering course, this project will be archived and made read-only.
-> I will be continuing this project solo, which you can find [here](https://github.com/ajschofield/ETL-Project), where I will be adding more features
-> over time.

 # ToteSys - Data Engineering Project
 [![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)](https://www.python.org/)